Definition

 Full Definition

-Characteristics of smoke tests:
+Characteristics of effective smoke tests:

 Examples